Table of contents

 - Conversions from social media posts: Assign revenue to conversions in social media

-- Assisted social media conversions: See if any of your social media platform contributed to a conversion
+- Assisted social media conversions: See if any of your social media platforms contributed to a conversion

 Another, this time paid, social media analytics tool I personally really, really, really like is BuzzSumo.